Established

 Health Policy

 The college requires evidence of ability to meet the physical and academic requirements of the program.
-Personnel in the Department of Student Health will test each student for sensitivity to tuberculosis.
 The Department of Student Health will verify immunization against diphtheria, rubella (German measles) and tetanus.

 All students must be immunized against Hepatitis B and varicella (chicken pox) or provide the Student Health Center with medical documentation that they have had chicken pox.
-All students must participate in annual bloodborne pathogen training, repeat their TB test annually if observing in a clinical setting, and be HIPAA compliant.
+All students must be HIPAA compliant.

 Students registered in clinical courses must have hospitalization insurance.
 Full-time students are eligible for the health insurance plans sponsored by Student Government.
 Twelve-month coverage may be purchased at the time of registration.